mojs/mojs/api/html.md

 ### Teach mojs with customProperties

-If property doesn't work as expected you can teach `mojs` with a `sutomProperties` definition:
+If property doesn't work as expected you can teach `mojs` with a `customProperties` definition:

 ```javascript
 const html = new mojs.Html({